1997-2001 Honda CR250 – Top End Service – Part 6: Cylinder Head Inspection

 How To Surface The Cylinder Head

-2. Tape the emery paper to a sheet of glass, and dampen with water.
+2. Tape the emery paper to a sheet of glass and dampen it with water.

-3. Run your cylinder head in a figure-eight motion against the paper, using light pressure.
+3. Using light pressure, run your cylinder head in a figure-eight motion against the paper.

-4. Stop and measure your clearance every 3 passes.
+4. Stop and measure your clearance every three passes.

-5. If you cannot bring your head back to spec, you will need to take it to a machine shop.
+5. If you cannot return your head to spec, you must take it to a machine shop.

 7. Dry with compressed air and double-check the mating surface for smoothness.

-8. If everything looks good, apply a light coat of WD-40 to avoid oxidation, and wrap your cylinder head in plastic wrap to avoid contaminants until you are ready for assembly.
+8. If everything looks good, apply a light coat of WD-40 to prevent oxidation and wrap your cylinder head in plastic to prevent contaminants until ready for assembly.

 9. Finally, check the hanger plates for damage.

-10. If the plates are bent, or the holes are elongated, they need to be replaced.
+10. If the plates are bent or the holes are elongated, they must be replaced.

-11. These have some dents on the top, but they are still straight with round holes.
+11. These have some dents on the top but are still straight with round holes.

 Run your cylinder head in a figure-eight motion against the paper, using light pressure.